Masters of Scale: Event

 The inaugural Masters of Scale summit was held in San Francisco, California from October 18–20, 2022.

 The audience, who attended in person or via livestream, consisted of a wide range of companies in all stages of growth, leaders across industries, executives of non-profit and cultural organizations, investors, artists, and the media.

 Stage sessions centered on themes such as, the art of pivoting, technological revolutions, creative innovations, holistic wellness, humanity & culture, diversity & inclusion, and disruption, and “the discussions ranged from the power of psychedelics to the joys of rural life.”
 The sessions included interviews, presentations, and group conversations, as well as featured live performances by a variety of performing artists.

 Speakers included 15 Percent Pledge founder Aurora James, TikTok CEO Shou Zi Chew, Tyler Perry Studios founder and CEO Tyler Perry, Turning Red film director and Pixar animator Domee Shi, Microsoft co-founder and Bill & Melinda Gates Foundation CEO Bill Gates, and Imagine Entertainment co-founder Ron Howard.

 Awards

-As of January 2023, Masters of Scale has won a total of 32 podcast industry nominations, including 13 wins.
+Masters of Scale has won or been nominated for many awards.
 The wins include the 2018 Webby Award for Best Business Podcast, the 2023 Signal Award for Best Commute Podcast and the 2022 Webby Award for Best Individual Episode, for the episode with President Barack Obama.